aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 ## **Find Query Tables and List Objects related to External Data Connections**

-Sometimes, you need to find out Query Tables and List Objects related to some External Data Connection.
-Query Tables are related to External Data Connection object with Connection Id, while List Objects are related to a Query Table.
+Sometimes, you need to find Query Tables and List Objects related to an External Data Connection.
+Query Tables are related to an External Data Connection object with a Connection Id, while List Objects are related to a Query Table.

-The following sample code explains how you can find Query Tables and List Objects related to External Data Connection.
-The code uses the [sample excel file](5472550.xlsm) which you can download from the provided link.
+The following sample code explains how you can find Query Tables and List Objects related to an External Data Connection.
+The code uses the [sample Excel file](5472550.xlsm), which you can download from the provided link.
 You can also see the output of this sample code at the bottom of this article.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-tables-FindReferenceCellsFromExternalConnection-FindReferenceCellsFromExternalConnection.java" >}}

 ## **Console Output**

-Here is the console output of the above sample code using this [sample excel file](5472550.xlsm).
+Here is the console output of the above sample code using this [sample Excel file](5472550.xlsm).

 {{< highlight java >}}